axel3rd/mpg-coach-bot/README.md

 Automate and optimize your [MPG](http://mpg.football/) weekly league actions, using external datas like [mpgstats](https://www.mpgstats.fr) and [equipeactu](http://www.equipeactu.fr/blessures-et-suspensions/).

+**The common features are:**

+- Displaying your teams, line by line, ordered by players efficiency (with injured players)
+- Updating your team (if option `team.update` is enabled)
+- Proposing some players to buy, better than the one you have (if option `transactions.proposal` is enabled)
+- When league not started (aka: *mercato*), the best players to buy for your incoming team

+**NB:**: Your tactical organization and selected bonus are not updated and let as configured.

-The efficiency algorithm used to calculate players score is:
+The efficiency algorithm used to calculate players efficiency score is:

     player.matchs / championshipDays * player.average * (1 + player.goals() * efficiency.coeff)

 *With efficiency coeff : Attacker = 1.2 ; Midfielder = 1.05 ; Defender = 1.025 ; Goalkeeper = 1 (Before v1.2, 1.2 for all lines).*

+This efficiency can be focused on recent days (8 by default) by enabling option `efficiency.recent.focus`.

 ## Usage